Wang-ML-Lab/MMLU-SR/lm-evaluation-harness/README.md

 ## Running the Experiment

+Before running the shell, always check your task name and output path matches path in `eval.py`.
 Ensure the `launch.sh` script is executable.
 If it's not, make it executable with:
 ```bash
 chmod +x launch.sh
 ```